Hetfield7/TimeCraft/README.md

 A short overview of what TimeCraft is, why it exists, and how to use it as a personal productivity companion.

 2° Core Principles
+Key ideas that define how TimeCraft approaches time optimization:

 3- Daily Optimization